 In the Merchant list, select and open the record for your organization.

-In the Merchant – Data Entry dialog, click the UPS, FedEx, or GSO tab as appropriate.
+In the Merchant – Data Entry dialog, click the UPS, FedEx2, or GSO tab as appropriate.

 Select the correct Printer Type and Label Media.

-Click Setup Printer and choose the label printer from the list of available printers, then click OK.
+Click Setup Printer and choose the label printer from the list of available printer drivers, then click OK.

 To print shipping labels: